Welcome to the ninth step in our free professional learning series on class and student blogging!

-There is a wide range of video creation and editing tools and apps that you can use to quickly create and/or edit videos.
+There is a wide range of video creation and editing tools and apps available.
+You can use these to quickly create and/or edit videos.

 Back to Top

-Animoto is a video creation that allows you to create videos from photos, video clips and music using their website on your computer or their app on your mobile device.
+Animoto allows you to create videos from photos, video clips, and music either on the web or on an app on your mobile device.

-Animoto is a wonderful tool to use with students because it allows them to focus on content creation without needing to learn video editing or manipulation.
+Animoto is a wonderful tool to use with students because it’s quite intuitive.
+It allows students to focus on content creation without needing to learn video editing or manipulation.

-Using it is as simple as uploading your images, video and audio, or selecting files from Animoto’s media files, and then letting Animoto mix the images, video and music together to create a professional-looking video in minutes.
+Using Animoto is as simple as uploading your images, video, and audio, or selecting files from Animoto’s media files, and then letting Animoto mix the images, video, and music together to create a professional-looking video in minutes.